Remembering Leonard Riggio ’58

 Len’s smile, sense of humor, humanity, creativity, and relentless drive for excellence will be profoundly missed.
 His legacy lives on in the thousands of young people whose lives he touched and who will carry forward his spirit as future leaders.

-A Mass of Christian burial will be held on Friday, August 30, 2024, at 10:00 am at The Basilica of St. Patrick’s Old Cathedral.
+A Mass of Christian burial was held on Friday, August 30, 2024, at 10:00 am at The Basilica of St. Patrick’s Old Cathedral.
 A public celebration of Len’s life will be announced at a later date.

 Our deepest condolences go out to his beloved wife, Louise, and his entire extended family.
 Len was truly one of a kind, and his presence will be deeply missed.